fondberg/spotcast/README.md

 });
 ```

  ## Donate
- If you like what I do and want to support me then I love coffee
+ If you like what I do and want to support me - I love coffee!

 <a href="https://www.buymeacoffee.com/fondberg" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

  ## Contribute
- Please do
+ Please do!
+Open a Pull Request with your improvements.

  ## License
  Apache 2.0